 In recent decades, mathematical models were developed to investigate the infectious epidemiology.
 Most of the models incorporate several factors of the disease to predict the possible magnitude of the outbreaks.
-The basic reproduction number, $R_0$ , is defined as the number of infected people generated by a single infectious person in an entirely susceptible population during infectious period.
-Typically, if $R_0 > 1$ an epidemic occurs while $R_0 < 1$ , indicates no outbreak.
-The larger value of $R_0$ means the harder to control the epidemic (Heffernan et al., 2005).
-Estimations of the reproduction number of the dengue fever have varied widely which suggests highly heterogeneous levels of population immunity, vector density coupled with weather conditions.
+The basic reproduction number, R_0 , is defined as the number of infected people generated by a single infectious person in an entirely susceptible population during infectious period.
+Typically, if $R_0 > 1$ an epidemic occurs while $R_0 < 1$, indicates no outbreak.
+The larger value of R_0 means the harder to control the epidemic (Heffernan, Smith & L M, 2005).

+Estimations of the reproduction number of dengue fever have varied widely.
+This suggests highly heterogeneous levels of population immunity, as well as vector density coupled with weather conditions.

-The objectives of this study were i) to improve knowledge of the relationships between the climate sensitive variables and the dengue transmission dynamics, ii) to identify optimal conditions for a dengue epidemic potential, and iii) to develop a model for the dengue transmission.
+The objectives of this study were (i) to improve knowledge of the relationships between the climate sensitive variables and the dengue transmission dynamics, (ii) to identify optimal conditions for a dengue epidemic potential, and (iii) to develop a model for dengue transmission.